Mathematical-Methods/ENGR-400-Final-Project/README.md

 In hindsight, the image information was bottlenecked too much in both autoencoders.
 There was no way to describe a high carbon steel micrograph with the amount of numbers (size of latent space vector) I tried to use.
 If I were to work on this again, then I would train the autoencoders with a different size latent space vector and subsequently try to use T-SNE (T-distributed stochastic neighbor embedding) to evaluate how far apart or different the classes are from one another.
 This would help to decide if the autoencoder needs to be changed.

+I also included the Technical Report for this, if needed.

 too long; didn't read:
 I think I know what to do now.